sathishmtech01/llm/chatgpt/Readme.md

 # Chat GPT
-#### The math behind ChatGPT, like its predecessor GPT-3, relies on a deep learning architecture called a Transformer.
-Transformers are a type of neural network architecture that has proven to be highly effective for various natural language processing tasks, including language generation, translation, and question answering.
+* The math behind ChatGPT, like its predecessor GPT-3, relies on a deep learning architecture called a Transformer.
+* Transformers are a type of neural network architecture that has proven to be highly effective for various natural language processing tasks, including language generation, translation, and question answering.

-#### Here's a simplified overview of the key mathematical components and concepts behind ChatGPT:
+* Here's a simplified overview of the key mathematical components and concepts behind ChatGPT:

-    1. Neural Networks: At the core of ChatGPT is a neural network.
+    1. 'Neural Networks': At the core of ChatGPT is a neural network.
 This network consists of layers of interconnected artificial neurons, each performing simple mathematical operations.
     2. Embeddings: Words or tokens from the input text are first converted into numerical representations called embeddings.
 These embeddings are learned during training and capture the semantic meaning of the words or tokens.
     3. Self-Attention Mechanism: The heart of the Transformer architecture is the self-attention mechanism.
 It allows the model to weigh the importance of different parts of the input text when processing each word or token.
 This attention mechanism is computed through a series of mathematical operations.
     4. Multi-Head Attention: The self-attention mechanism is often used in multiple "heads" in parallel.
 Each head learns different relationships in the input data, and the results are combined to capture a richer context.